 The prime minister of India presented Yergin with a Lifetime Achievement Award, and the U.S. Department of Energy awarded him the first James Schlesinger Medal for Energy Security.
 In 2015, the University of Pennsylvania presented him with the first Carnot Prize for “distinguished contributions to energy policy.”
 Yergin was also awarded both the U.S. Energy Award and the Gold Medal of the President of Italy.

-Yergin holds a BA from Yale University, where he founded the New Journal, and a PhD from Cambridge University, where he was a Marshall Scholar.
+Yergin holds a BA from Yale University and a PhD from Cambridge University, where he was a Marshall Scholar.